Skip to content

 output_format="duckdb" Returns an un-fetched DuckDBPyRelationnot materialized; you call .fetchdf().

 report.materialized is False whenever a native handle is returned, and report.summary() says so.
 If a strategy needs the pandas decision engine (balanced / aggressive imputation, dtype heuristics), the native backends transparently fall back to pandas — recorded in report.fallback_events — and the result is materialized.
-Use strategy="conservative" to keep the native handle.
+To keep the native handle use strategy="conservative" and fix_dtypes=False — dtype fixing uses sampled pandas heuristics and forces the fallback even under conservative (measure it yourself: python benchmarks/bench_outofcore.py).
+Streaming holds memory flat by design: bounded reservoirs and counters, a recent-window (not global) dedup, and no cross-batch concatenation.

 • Streaming-safe (Polars/DuckDB native): column rename, whitespace/sentinel normalization, empty column/row drops, full-row dedup.

-• Under streaming, exact full-row dedup does not preserve original row order (disclosed in report.backend_differences).
+• Under streaming native dedup, exact full-row dedup does not preserve original row order (disclosed in report.backend_differences).
 Set EngineConfig(streaming_dedup=False) to preserve order — which materializes.

 • The accuracy-first decision engine, heuristic dtype repair, and opt-in impute/outliers run on pandas (materialized).